haskell/hie-bios/README.md

 The workspace root is the first folder containing a `stack.yaml` file.

 The arguments are collected by executing `stack repl`.
-If it fails, then the user needs to configure the correct target to use by writing a `hie.yaml` file.
+If this fails, the user needs to configure the correct target to use by writing a `hie.yaml` file.

 ### `bios`

-The most general form is the `bios` mode which allows a user to specify themselves which flags to provide.
+The most general form is the `bios` mode which allows users to specify which flags to provide themselves.

 The program will receive the file to return options for as its first argument.

-The program flow is roughly as follows: the process must consult the `HIE_BIOS_OUTPUT` environment variable and write a list of options to the file pointed to by `HIE_BIOS_OUTPUT` separated by newlines.
+The program flow is roughly as follows:
+The process must consult the `HIE_BIOS_OUTPUT` environment variable and write a list of options to the file pointed to by `HIE_BIOS_OUTPUT`, separated by newlines.
 Once the process finishes running, `hie-bios` reads this file and uses the arguments to set up the GHC session.
 This is how GHC's build system is able to support `hie-bios`.
 Note, the `program` is intended to produce the build flags to compile the *whole* component the given source file belongs to.
-This entails that the `program` lists all module- and file targets of the component.
+This entails that the `program` lists all of the component's module- and file targets.

 A good guiding specification for this file is that the following commands should work for any file in your project.